-4 Reasons to Wait for the Galaxy Note 11 & 5 Reasons Not To
+5 Reasons to Wait for the Galaxy Note 11 & 5 Reasons Not To

 Galaxy Note 11 Rumors

-The Samsung Galaxy Note 10 has only been on shelves for a few months so it should come as no surprise to learn that we know very little about the company’s plans for the Note series in 2020.
+We’re only a few weeks into the new year so it should come as no surprise to learn that we know very little about the company’s plans for the Note series in 2020.

+According to Samsung-centric blog SamMobile, the Galaxy Note 11/Galaxy Note 20 is in development.
+One of the models will reportedly come with SM-N981 as its model number.

+The site claims at least one of the Galaxy Note 11 models will come with 128GB of internal storage which means it will likely have a microSD card slot for expanded storage.

 If Samsung decides to go with a two-pronged launch in 2020 (Galaxy S, Galaxy Note), you can expect the company to make upgrades to the foundation left behind by the Note 10.
 You can also expect the Galaxy S20 and Galaxy Note 11 to share some things in common.

-We haven’t heard much about the Galaxy Note 11, but we have heard quite a bit about the Galaxy S11/Galaxy S20, the company’s Galaxy S10 successor that’s expected to launch in a few days.
-Armed with these rumors, we can start to make some assumptions about the Galaxy Note 11.
+We haven’t heard much about the Galaxy Note 11, but we know a lot about the Galaxy S20 series.
+Armed with this information, we can start to make some assumptions about the Galaxy Note 11.

 The Galaxy Note 11 release date (if there is one) is several months and many of you won’t want to delay an upgrade until the summer.